2026-05-07

 Tropical style FKM in black at 20mm — the most historically resonant Willard rubber combination.
 The vintage basket-weave and honeycomb surface patterns reference the 1960s and 1970s dive watch rubber era in which the original 6105 was produced and worn.
 A watch designed for the Vietnam War on vintage-textured rubber from the same era creates the most period-coherent active combination available.

 Brown tropical FKM at 20mm — the most aged and most specifically Mekong-aesthetic combination.
-The warm brown tropical rubber references the colour palette of the river and jungle setting where the Captain Willard earned its name — warm, earthy, aged.
+The warm brown tropical rubber references the colour palette of the river and jungle setting where the Captain Willard earned its name.

 Classic FKM rubber in black at 20mm — the most practical active choice.
 The 200m water resistance makes black FKM the correct waterproof daily choice.
 Seiko ships the SPB153 on a silicone strap as standard — validating rubber as the factory-endorsed choice.

 Green FKM rubber at 20mm — for the SPB153 olive green dial specifically.
-Green rubber on the green dial Willard creates a fully jungle-palette combination — the most specifically Apocalypse Now-coherent active strap available.
+The most fully Apocalypse Now-coherent active strap available.

 Grey FKM rubber at 20mm — for the SPB151 black dial in a more understated active register.